 Glacier is committed to ensuring that the Corporation has an effective corporate governance system.
 The Corporation's current governance practices pursuant to National Instrument 58-101 are specifically set out in Appendix A to this Circular in the form required by Form 58-101F1.
 Glacier values diversity, including, without limitation, diversity of experience, perspective, education, race, gender and national origin as part of its overall business strategy.
-Appendix A also includes the diversity disclosure required pursuant to section 172.1 of the Canada Business Corporations Act (the "CBCA").
+Appendix A also includes the diversity disclosure required pursuant to section 172.1 of the CBCA.